How to prevent users removing security from PDF files

 Your protected PDF file will output to its source folder in the .pdc format and you can safely share it knowing that nobody can access it without a valid license. - Add a user account and send them their license via the Safeguard admin portal.

 With the PDF published, you’ll need to send your recipients the encrypted .pdc file, alongside a download link for the secure PDF reader application and a valid license.
-The simplest way of doing so is by ticking “Email license” when you add a new user.
+The simplest way to do this is by ticking “Email license” when adding a new user.
 See how to add a new user and grant them document access.

-Safeguard Secure PDF viewer cannot have its anti-editing controls bypassed because it does not have the ability to edit in the first place – only highlight and add annotations.
-It also does not have copy and paste functionality, Save As functionality to convert to other files formats, and does not allow printing to file drivers.
-You can choose whether to allow screenshots or printing and enable watermarks when you do to make re-scanning or using OCR tools difficult.
+Safeguard Secure PDF viewer cannot have its anti-editing controls bypassed because it cannot edit in the first place – only highlight and add annotations.
+It also does not have copy and paste or save as functionality, and does not allow printing to file drivers.
+You can additionally choose whether to disable screenshots or printing to stop unprotected copies from being created.
+When you do allow printing or screenshots, you can enable dynamic or static watermarks that identify the original user or place a moiré pattern to throw off OCR and scanning tools.

 Closing words